DigUpTheHatchet/spotify-social/README.md

 - Parse ddb table specs from tf
 - Create serialize/deserialize functions for dates in dynamodb: see below this file
 - Implement a proper logger inplace of console.log
+- Give love to the CI/CD build, e.g. add a manual approval for the terraform apply step

 - TF Resource
     * Dynamodb tables